ossi-austria/amigo-box/README.md

-# AmiboBox Android Tablet App
+# AmigoBox Android Tablet App

 Licensed with MIT Public Licence.

-Developed by OSSI Austria as a prototyp for the Netidee-funded project AMIGO.
+Developed by OSSI Austria as a prototype for the netidee-funded project AMIGO.

 # Thanks and Attribution